nadavmatalon/MCP9802/README.md

 8) __Device Information String__

 It is now possible to extend the MCP9802 Library to include a function for generating a pritable device information string showing all the relevant details about the devices current Configuration, Limit & Hysteresis settings.
-As the additional functionality comes at the cost of increased memory usage, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
+As the additional functionality comes at the cost of increased memory footprint, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
 See the [MCP9802_Info](https://github.com/nadavmatalon/MCP9802/blob/master/examples/MCP9802_Info/MCP9802_Info.ino) example sketch for detailed explanation and an actual usage demo.

 9) __Device I2C Communications String__

 It is now possible to also extend the MCP9802 Library to include a function for generating a pritable I2C Communications string showing the result of each I2C transaction in a human-friendly way, something that may be useful, for example, during debugging sessions.
-As the additional functionality comes at the cost of increased memory usage, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
+As the additional functionality comes at the cost of increased memory footprint, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
 See the [MCP9802_I2C_Status](https://github.com/nadavmatalon/MCP9802/blob/master/examples/MCP9802_I2C_Status/MCP9802_I2C_Status.ino) example sketch for detailed explanation and an actual usage demo.

 ## I2C ADDRESSES